vfaergestad/rest-covid-info/README.md

 ### Adv.
 Task: unified handling of country name in Webhooks

 When a webhook is registered, counted, or triggered, the program uses a unified handling of country names and alpha-3 codes.

+### Gitlab CI

+To ease the test and build process of the application, a Gitlab CI pipeline is used.
+The pipeline is configured to run the tests, builds the docker image, and push the image to the docker hub.
+This happens each time new code is pushed to the repository.
+The pipeline file can be found [here](.gitlab-ci.yml).

 ## Edge cases